rlankhorst/zip-recipes/src/PREMIUM_README.md

 == Changelog ==

+= 5.0.4 Bug fixes =

+- Fixed an issue where some sites would crash when specific cook/prep time was entered
+- Fixed an issue where formatting of subsections in a recipe wasn't working

 = 5.0.3 New Automatic Nutrition registration process =

 This only affects new users.
-You don't have to regsiter Automatic Nutrition if you've done that in the past.
+You don't have to register Automatic Nutrition if you've done that in the past.

 = 5.0.2 Best Recipe Creation Experience with Gutenberg =